The world's most historic airlines still flying

 LATAM Airlines (1929)

 Meanwhile, TAM was founded in 1961 and started life as an air taxi company based in Brazil.
-Since the two airlines merged forces in 2013, LATAM racked up an impressive 70 million passengers in 2019, as well as gaining a great track record for punctuality – OAG (the world's leading provider of digital flight information, intelligence and analytics) found that LATAM was the most punctual carrier in the world in a 2019 report, with 85.6% of flights arriving on time.
-Currently the largest airline in Latin America, LATAM serves nine countries in total.
+The two airlines merged in 2012, and LATAM racked up more than 70 million passengers in 2023.
+The airline has also built a great track record for punctuality – OAG ranked LATAM third in the world in its Punctuality League 2023 with 85.03% of flights arriving on time, behind two airlines from Japan.
+Today, it's the largest airline in Latin America.

 Potter and Potter Auctions/Gado/Getty Images